Dpdl-io/DpdlEngine/Install_requirements.md

 Eventually you might neet to create a symbolic link to a specific version of the library (eg. libbluetooth.so -> libbluetooth.so.$version)

-# 'DpdlEngine lite' Demo release limitations/restrictions (compared to registered version)
+# 'DpdlEngine lite' Demo release limitations/restrictions (compared to Full Registered version)

 The 'DpdlEngine lite' Demo release software package is available for Free to try and has the following limitations/restrictions